-Applications for the Reception/Juniors/Secondary Year in Autumn 2024-2025
+Applications for the Reception/Juniors/Secondary Year in Autumn 2025-2026

-For entrance in Autumn 2024 the closing date of the coordinated admission scheme is 15 January 2024 for primary academies and 31 October 2023 for secondary academies.
-Offers of places will be made on the national offer date of 16 April 2024 for primary academies and 1 March 2024 for secondary academies.
-Applicants who apply online will receive an email on 17 April 2024 for primary academies and 1 March 2024 for secondary academies, letters will be posted on 17 April 2024 for primary academies and 1 March 2024 for secondary academies, letters will be posted on 17 April 2024 for primary academies and 1 March 2024 for secondary academies.
+For entrance in Autumn 2025 the closing date of the coordinated admission scheme is 15 January 2025 for primary academies and 31 October 2024 for secondary academies.
+Offers of places will be made on the national offer date of 16 April 2025 for primary academies and 3 March 2025 for secondary academies.
+Applicants who apply online will receive an email on 16 April 2025 for primary academies and 3 March 2025 for secondary academies, letters will be posted on 16 April 2025 for primary academies and 3 March 2025 for secondary academies.